aehrc/isling/README.md

 ```

 two datasets (`dataset-1` and `dataset-2`) will be analysed.  `dataset-1` will consist of samples `sample1` and `sample2`, and `dataset-2` will consist of all the `bam` files in the directory `/path/to/read/folder/2`.

+## Outputs

+Results will be organised in the output folders specified in the config file.
+For each dataset, a folder sharing the same name as the dataset will be created in this output folder, with a `summary` folder.

+### Summary

+Within the `summary` folder there are several outputs.

+The first is a tab-separated file for each dataset, called `<dataset name>.analysis_conditions.tsv`

+Within the dataset folder, the `ints` folder contains the integrations identified by `isling`.